 Westfield Burwood is a large regional shopping centre located 5 minutes’ walk from our campus.
 It’s adjacent to Burwood Park, where you could enjoy some peaceful quality time.

-Where to Live in Sydney
+Where to Consider Living in Sydney

 Much of Sydney has enclaves with varied national cultures, along with varied rental prices, some sky-high.